 The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
 Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
 In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.

 Approval for this statement

-This statement was approved with respect to the Financial Year 2018.
+This statement was approved by the Members of the Executive Board with respect to the Financial Ŷear 2018.